alagu031325/alagu031325/README.md

 - 👋 Hi, I’m @alagu031325
-- 👀 I’m interested in developing projects in Django and in Python
+- 👀 I’m passinate about developing Front end applications
-- 🌱 I’m currently learning HTML, Javascript and DJango
+- 🌱 I’m currently doing HTML, CSS and Javascript Projects
 - 💞️ I’m looking to collaborate on LinkedIn
 - 📫 You can reach me on my LinkedIn profile...
 Alagu Arunachalam